furiosa-ai/furiosa-models/docs/model_object.md

 To utilize f32 source models, it is necessary to perform calibration and quantization.
 Pre-calibrated data is readily available in Furiosa-models, facilitating direct access to the quantization process.
 For manual quantization of the model, you can install the `furiosa-quantizer` package, which can be found at this  [package link](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html#quantizer).
-The calib_range field of the model class represents this pre-calibrated data.
+The tensor_name_to_range field of the model class represents this pre-calibrated data.
 After quantization, the output will be in the form of FuriosaAI's IR which can then be passed to the session.
 At this stage, the compiler configuration can be specified.

-!!!Info
-    The calibration range field is actually in yaml format but serialized in string type.
-    To deserialize the calibration range, use `import yaml; yaml.full_load(calib_range)`.

 <a name="Examples"></a>
 !!!
 Example